AdobeDocs/advertising.en/help/integrations/analytics/advertising-metrics-in-analytics.md

 >
 >* Adobe Advertising passes traffic metrics and dimensions to [!DNL Analytics] daily.
 >* [!DNL Analytics] captures Adobe Advertising click-throughs and view-throughs in real time.
-> For [!DNL Search, Social, & Commerce], this feature is supported for most ad networks and campaign types.
+>* For [!DNL Search, Social, & Commerce], this feature is supported for most ad networks and campaign types.
 See "[Supported Inventory](/help/search-social-commerce/introduction/supported-inventory.md)" in the [!DNL Search, Social, & Commerce] Guide for more information.

 ## Traffic Metrics from Adobe Advertising

->[!NOTE]
->
->Most Adobe Advertising traffic metrics in [!DNL Analytics] start with "Adobe Advertising," except for "[!UICONTROL AMO ID Instances]."
+Most Adobe Advertising traffic metrics in [!DNL Analytics] start with "Adobe Advertising," except for "[!UICONTROL AMO ID Instances]."
 However, for long-term customers who used a custom event (rather than a reserved event) to originally create metrics for clicks, cost, and impressions, those metrics still begin with "AMO."

 | Traffic Metric | Description |
 | -------------- | ----------- |